Writers Retreat Workshop/Wake Up and Write WRW

 100 WAYS GIVEN NEW LIFE!

 WRW founder, the late Gary Provost's book,100 Ways to Improve Your Writing has been given new life by Penguin Random House in the form of an upcoming updated/revised edition.
 WRW co-founder, Gail Provost Stockwell has been working on this for years, and finally commissioned the revisions herself (done by WRW director, Carol Dougherty, Nushka, and PRH editor Tracy Bernstein), and Penguin Random House gave it the go-ahead.
 The original edition was published in 1985, long before laptops and tablets and the Internet we know today, and it's never been out of print.
-The scheduled publication date is May 28, 2019!
+The book is out!
+Be sure to review it online - they need new reviews for the new edition.

 "Your voice as a writer is the sum of all the choices you make."